Aashika2209/SIH-1653/README.md

 3)AI/NLP:

-NLP Models: Hugging Face Transformers (BERT, GPT-3) for analyzing candidate responses and scoring based on relevancy.
+NLP Models: Analyzing candidate responses and scoring based on relevancy.

 Libraries: spaCy or NLTK for text preprocessing.